Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: RESULTS AND ANALYSIS

 \section{RESULTS AND ANALYSIS}

-We used the adversarial attack methods described in \ref{adv_gen} to randomly generate 2,560 adversarial samples for each method on the VoxCeleb2 dataset for evaluation.
+We used the adversarial attack methods described in \ref{adv_gen} to randomly generate 2,560 adversarial samples for each method in the VoxCeleb2 data set and the WenetSpeech4TTS development set, and evaluated the performance of both the traditional and LLM-based zero-shot TTS systems.
 Table \ref{tab:res} presents the results for each method in terms of attack efficacy, defense performance, and synthesis quality.
 We define the defense as successful if the speaker embedding of the adversarial sample is most similar to the source speech's.
 Conversely, the attack is successful if the adversarial sample's speaker embedding is most similar to the target speech's.